Best 10 AI SOC Platforms For Business (2026)

 • Vendor-agnostic open architecture integrates with any EDR, SIEM, or network security tool

-• Multi-tenancy lets MSSPs manage multiple client environments from a single centralized console
+• Multi-tenancy lets MSSPs manage multiple client environments from a single console

 • AI and ML correlation reduces raw alerts to high-fidelity incidents without manual rule maintenance